Wednesday, 3 June 2026

 2. A child must be educated in the proper use of a phone before actually owning one.

 4. A child under the age of 15 should not have a phone.
-Its that simple.
+It's that simple.
 They don't need it for safety.
-They should always be under the supervision of an adult.
+They should always be under the supervision of an adult, whether at school or at home.
 They are not in danger.

 6. A child should not take a phone to school.
 It's too tempting to use it in class.
 Plus they may be influenced by other children who show them how to download apps and other unsuitable things.

-7. Provide a phone that is restricted to phone and text only, for communication with friends and most importantly FAMILY.
+7. When you do finally give in, provide a phone that is restricted to phone and text only, for communication with friends and most importantly FAMILY.
 Talk and text packages cost as little as $5 a month.
 (Dodo)

-8. Only provide internet access through 'hotspot' on your phone for a short period of time.
-Again, its not a right, its a privilege.
+8. Only provide internet access through 'hotspot' on your phone for a specified short period of time.
+Again, its not a right, it's a privilege.

 **** I hope this helps you.
 Entering the shadowy world of mobile phone use isn't something to be done lightly.
 Children require our experience and knowledge of the dangers.
 And we have to be strong to resist their blackmail!
 Good luck.
 It will be worth it, to protect your child from developing serious anxiety.